strategineer/personal-website/content/books/2022-08-19/index.md

 date: 2022-08-19
 params:
   isbn13: '9780143130901'
+  year: '2017'
 star_rating: 5
-title: 'On Being Awesome: A Unified Theory of How Not to Suck'
+title: On Being Awesome - A Unified Theory Of How Not To Suck
 ---

 A philosophical exploration of what it means to be awesome and not suck, and a